dchebotarov/gatk4-var-calling-pipeline/README.md

 ```

 ### Creaing SLURM files for all samples in the dataset
-First, prepare a "paired list" of fastQ files - a text file with two columns, holding read1 and read2 files for each sample.
+1. First, prepare a "paired list" of fastQ files - a text file with two columns, holding read1 and read2 files for each sample.

+(Note: here we assume there is only one pair of fastq files per sample.)

+2. Run:

 ```
 ./makeScriptsAll.sh  fastq_pair_list  data_dir